In Word, change to the EndNote tab and, from the Style drop-down, select Chicago 16th Footnote as the style.

 Change to the References tab and add a footnote using Word's footnote function.
 (Note that this is not an EndNote function.)

-Keyboard shortcut on Windows, Ctrl + Alt + F. (On a Mac, probably Cmmd + Alt + F)
+Keyboard shortcut on Windows, Ctrl+Alt+F. (On a Mac, Cmmd+Alt+F)

 After inserting the footnote, Word will automatically place your cursor in the footnote, ready to add content.